 Marsha Bukala is retired from Aon Corporation a global insurance broker where she worked for 23 years.
 She has been and continues to be an advocate and volunteer in her local community.
 She has previously volunteered her time with the Ronald McDonald House, Chicago Alternative Policing Strategy program (CAPS), Lake Sumter Metropolitan Planning Organization, New Visions for Independence and Friends of Petraits.
 She is currently a member of the Greater Orlando Council of the Blind, President of the Guide Dogs for the Blind Sunshine Guide Dogs Teams of Florida, board member of the Daring Sisters and an advocate for the blind visually impaired.

 Bryan Finney is the founder and CEO of Democracy Live.
-Democracy Live pioneered accessible absentee/vote by mail voting in 2008.
+Democracy Live pioneered accessible absentee/vote-by-mail voting in 2008.
 Since then, Democracy Live accessible remote voting technologies have been deployed in over 4,000 elections, across 29 states (including Florida) to over 2,500 elections jurisdictions.
 On the federal level, the U.S. State Department and U.S. Department of Defense have selected and funded Democracy Live for remote voting.
 To date, Democracy Live has deployed electronic ballot return technologies in over 600 jurisdictions and has over 90% of the market for accessible ballot return in the U.S.

 Marilyn Baldwin graduated from the Florida School for the Blind in May of 1977.
 Marilyn served on many Committees in high School including the School Newspaper, Senior Chorus, Scouting and Student Government.
 In April 1982, she graduated Cum Laude from Bethune Cookman College with a BS Degree in Elementary Education and Specific Learning Disabilities.